 Elliot Barker Trail is a 7.6 mile moderately trafficked loop trail located near Taos, New Mexico that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from April until October.
+The trail offers a number of activity options and is best used from April until October.

 Generally identifiable (if ill-marked) trail.
 Great views of the Angel Fire ski valley and the reservoir beyond.
 Excellent diversity in tree varieties - a very healthy forest.
 But, if ascending past the pond, be mindful to work counter-clockwise around it to re-find the trail.
 Do not be fooled by what appears to be a trail straight ahead.
 It leads into a brushy steep canyon, with no outlet other than to bushwhack up a tangled flinty slope.